 The Virginia researchers are calling for school authorities to consider delaying school timings for high school students by at least an hour, so that they can get the sleep they need.
 Sleep deprivation is a very real problem in teenagers.
 There’s just too much going on in their lives to think about going to sleep.
 From texting and gaming to Facebook, there’s too much to do in a single day, and the result is sleep deprivation.

 A teenager needs between 8.5 and nine hours of sleep a night, but many teenagers are likely not getting that many hours of sleep.
 Drowsy driving substantially increases a person’s risk of an auto accident.
 Until school authorities decide on delaying school timings, parents can take other measures to help teenagers get more sleep.
 Set strict rules for bedtimes, and limit your teenager’s use of computers, the Internet, and videogames at home.

-The Atlanta auto accident lawyers at the Katz Law Firm represent injured victims of auto accidents in and around the metro Atlanta region, and across Georgia.
+The Atlanta auto accident lawyers at the Katz Personal Injury Lawyers represent injured victims of auto accidents in and around the metro Atlanta region, and across Georgia.